-Someone you know is suffering from Postnatal Depression – Vital supports from their partner, family & friends.
+Someone you know may be suffering from Postnatal Depression –

 Society puts a lot of pressure on women to be the perfect mother and this is most unrealistic.
 The responsibility and challenges of being a parent are very often not talked about and unfortunately there is a still a huge stigma and a national silence attached to pregnancy and maternal mental health illnesses like postnatal depression in Ireland.

 - When a woman experiences post-natal depression she can struggle with her mental and physical health.
 She can feel very alone, isolated and a failure.
 She may not be able to cope in a way she could before she delivered her baby.
 She may feel embarrassed to talk about how she truly feels.

 - Having post-natal depression is not an easy illness to navigate, women feel embarrassed or afraid to admit they are struggling.
 Depression itself can alter a woman’s communication skills, thinking & decision-making process.

 - It can be hard for a woman to verbalise how she is feeling, and she may be afraid of people’s reactions if she says how she is feeling.
 Some women will worry if they admit how they are really feeling in today’s day and age will be afraid that their baby will be taken away from them.
 All of these feelings are quite normal.